 A Spoonful of Social Media

-It was just about two months ago in downtown Paso Robles, that Mrs. Cuvee and I were visiting the area, which we try to do as often as possible.
+It was just about four years ago in downtown Paso Robles that Mrs. Cuvee and I were visiting the area, which we try to do as often as possible.
 We love to hit the wine trail nice and early, but before we head out for the day, we make it a point to have a big breakfast.
-Since we were staying at the Paso Robles Inn, we thought we'd have breakfast there at least once, the food was tasty, the service was great and the coffee was hot.
+Since we were staying at the Paso Robles Inn, we thought we'd have breakfast there at least once, the food was tasty, the service was excellent, and the coffee was hot.

-Just one thing was missing that morning, there were no spoons, yes you heard me right, not even a single spoon anywhere to stir cream and sugar into my coffee.
-We looked on the tables behind us, nothing, we looked into the server station, the slot where the spoons normally would go, was bone dry.
-It was a spoon shortage of epic proportions [oh-my] and I was afraid to ask what happened to the spoons, perhaps they had to sell off the spoons to pay a bad gambling debt or some other addiction.
+Just one thing was missing that morning; there were no spoons, yes you heard me right, not even a single spoon anywhere to stir cream and sugar into my coffee.
+We looked at the tables behind us, nothing, we looked into the server station, the slot where the spoons usually would go was bone dry.
+It was a spoon shortage of epic proportions [oh-my], and I was afraid to ask what happened to the spoons, perhaps they had to sell off the spoons to pay a lousy gambling debt or some other addiction.

-I picked up a few quotes I found from a gentlemen on Twitter who made the following observations, about the impact social media has upon the wine business.
+I picked up a few quotes I found from a gentleman on Twitter who made the following observations, about the impact social media has on the wine business.
 “Wine in itself is the most social product together with food.
-Consumers hate to buy wine as if it were a jar of peanut butter” ~Emilio Saez van Eerd
+Consumers hate to buy wine as if it were a jar of peanut butter” ~Emilio Saez van Eerd.

-He went on to give some further ground rules about how wineries and or wine related businesses should use or consider using Social Media to engage their customers.
+He went on to give some further ground rules about how wineries and or wine-related businesses should use or consider using Social Media to engage their customers.
 By the way, many wineries are successfully using Social Media and reaping the benefits.
-But for those still apprehensive about taking the dive into the deep end of the pool, here are a few more tips about the possible course action you may want to take if you do decide to jump in.
+But for those still apprehensive about diving into the deep end of the social-media pool, here are a few more tips about the possible course action you may want to take if you do decide to jump in.

 2. Reward your customer’s eagerness to share your wine with their friends, incentivize their efforts and reap the rewards.
 [The "how" is up to you]

-3. Answer consumer questions in a timely manner, be friendly, open up and be your product or service and above all be genuine.
-[By the way, "I don't know", "I'll get back to you on that" is a perfectly acceptable answer as well.]
+3. Answer consumer questions promptly, be friendly, open up and be your product or service and above all be genuine.
+[By the way, "I don't know," "I'll get back to you on that" is a perfectly acceptable answer as well.]

-One other thing I wanted share with you about the proper role of Social Media, is advice which comes from a company we all know and most of us respect.
-It comes from the CEO of a business, as iconic as Apple, it's Starbucks.
+One other thing I wanted to share with you about the proper role of Social Media, is advice which comes from a company we all know and most of us respect.
+The quote is derived from the CEO of a business we're all familiar with, as iconic as Apple, it's Starbucks.
 Perhaps you've heard of them before.
-Their CEO, Howard Schultz commented on the role of social media in their business and I think it's very good advice for wineries and or wine related businesses newly seeking to use Social Media to build or bolster their brand.
-If his words don’t get your attention nothing will.
+Their CEO, Howard Schultz commented on the role of social media in their business, and I think it's excellent advice for wineries and or wine-related companies newly seeking to use Social Media to build or bolster their brand.
+If his words don’t get your attention, nothing will.

-“The mistake firms make is using these channels to try to sell stuff.”
-And went on to clarify that point more by saying; “They [social media channels] are not designed for that but to add value and build trust.
+“This is the mistake firms make is using these channels to try to sell stuff.”
+Schultz went on to clarify that point more by saying; “They [social media channels] are not designed for that but to add value and build trust.
 We understood that from day one.”

-Can bringing someone a spoon really change anything, maybe not, but I’ll tell you one thing, I will never forget that story and now neither will you.
-So I hope the story I shared above was in some way instructive and perhaps someone who's consider employing social-media to build their brand found the information here helpful.
-For me this story fully illustrates just how powerful social media networking can actually be in the hands of the right person, with the correct motivations.
+Can bringing someone a spoon ultimately change anything, maybe not, but I’ll tell you one thing, I will never forget that story and now neither will you.
+So I hope the story I shared above was in some way instructive and perhaps someone who considers employing social-media to build their brand found the information here helpful.
+For me, this story fully illustrates just how powerful social media networking can be in the hands of the right person, with the correct motivations.
 Until next time folks sip long and prosper cheers!